villhei/elixirtut/elixir_web/app/chapters/09_file_io.md

 {:error, :enoent}
 ```

-Removal of files can be done using the `File.rm/1` function, that accepts a file name as a parameter.
+Removal of a file or files can be done using the `File.rm/1` function, that accepts a file name as a parameter.
 The banged variant `File.rm!/1` works very similarly, as it either returns an `:ok` or raises an exception.

 ### Partial table of File operations